STAT545-UBC-hw-2018-19/hw05-shreeramsenthi/forcats-exercise.md

 ## Saving 7 x 7 in image
 ```

-And now we can use standard `markdown` to show the image here with a caption:
+And now we can use standard `markdown` to show the image here:

 ![Figure 1](https://raw.githubusercontent.com/STAT545-UBC-students/hw05-shreeramsenthi/master/figure/hex_map.png)